This tipping guideline is meant to help you easily extend your gratitude to the people who help you on your Uganda safari holiday.

 It is therefore advised that you get some local Ugandan currency for tipping people who might not easily change money to UGX.

-- Porters: This is an optional extra and they are normally hired for around 15 USD per porter per day and the trip will vary depending on the workload – between 15 and 20 USD per guest for each porter.
+• Porters: This is an optional extra and they are normally hired for around 20 USD per porter per day and the tip will vary depending on the workload – between 5 and 20 USD per guest for each porter.
+Sometimes the group of tourists tips collectively such that the porters can share equally afterwards.

-- Safari Driver/guides: USD 5 to 10 per day – per guest, averaging 4-6 guests in a vehicle.
+• Safari Driver/guides: USD 5 to 10 per day – per guest, averaging 4-6 guests in a vehicle.
 If you are traveling alone (solo), i.e. just two of you, please tip at your discretion.
+In most cases, guests give this tip at the end of the trip when all that is left is a drop off at the airport or the guests accommodation.

-- Porters at hotels: Around USD 1-2 in local currency
+• Porters at hotels: Around USD 1-2 in local currency – which is around 5,000 Ugandan shillings.

 Once again, Uganda has no strict tipping culture or expectations and you should follow your heart on whether to tip or not.
+This is why we have give your these tipping guidelines so that you can have an idea of what happens.
 Since you will be traveling with our driver as your guide, always feel free to ask for his/her advice on anything – including tipping.